Taaminak/docs/src/guide/README.md

 **User Documentations**

-tihs guid contains informations about user interface pages and components
+this guid contains informations about user interface pages and components